aldanadp/aldanadp/README.md

 </a>

-A responsive web designed to help users navigate through the official Museum Website and know about upcoming exhibitions and have a quick view on what its going on<br>
+A responsive web designed to help users navigate through the official Museum Website and know about upcoming exhibitions and have a quick view on what its going on.<br>

 [![GitHub Repo](https://github.com/aldanadp/museum-website)